hazelcast/hazelcast-platform-training/Lab3.md

 ## Objectives
 * Use an IMap as an event source
-* Learn about timestamps and event sources.
+* Learn about timestamps and event sources
 * Use an IMap as an event sink
-* React to changes in an IMap using an event listener.
+* React to changes in an IMap using an event listener

 > __NOTE__
 >